amira-azeer/OOP-Java-Food-App/README.md

 # OOP-Prac
-A simple food application to with the usage of OOP in Java
+A food application to with the usage of OOP in Java